qza/qza.github.com/_posts/2015-10-02-welcome-note.md

 behind, when someone asks.

-Categories should cover many topics, including personal and technical stuff with plenty of info, tutorials, open topics for discussions and many more.
+Categories should cover many topics, including personal and technical stuff with plenty of info, tutorials, open topics for discussion and many more.

-Hope you will enjoy in talk with me.

 Officially started.
-Qza, 2015-06-05
+Zoran